 - Loss of financial security: assets might be needed for other unforeseen costs in the future.
 You might want to move house or pay for care at home services, for example.
 If you have disposed of assets, you might not have money when you need it for other things.

 - Loss of choice and control: reducing assets will leave you financially vulnerable and limit the choices you have in the future.

 - Situations/relationships can change: someone that you trust to ‘hold on to’ a valuable asset, or own your property ‘in name only’ and pass money to you at a later date, might not always live up to their end of the bargain.

 - Divorce/bankruptcy: you might give your house to someone on the understanding that they can stay living there.
 If the person receiving the gift gets divorced or goes bankrupt, however, the house may have to be sold to form part of a divorce or bankruptcy settlement.
 This could leave you homeless.

 - Capital Gains Tax: if you, or the person that you give the gift to, makes a profit from that asset you may be liable for Capital Gains Tax.
 This is often the case with second homes.
 Read Which?
 Money’s guide to Capital Gains Tax for more information.

-We explain the rules and legal implications of gifting assets, and transferring property, including the deliberate ...
+We explain the rules of gifting assets and transferring property, including the deliberate deprivation of assets.

-You can give your home to your children – or someone else – even while you’re still living in it.
-But there are ...
+You can give your home to your children, even while you’re still living in it.
+But be aware of the complex rules.